 Deferred tax assets have not been recognised in respect of these items because it is not probable that future taxable profit will be available against which the Group can utilise the benefits therefrom.

-The comparative figures have been restated to reflect the revised tax losses carry-forward and other temporary differences available to the Group.
+The comparative figures have been restated to reflect the revised unabsorbed capital allowances and tax losses carry-forward available to the Group.